 As a general rule, longer terms give lower monthly payments, although it’s not necessarily a dramatic difference because longer terms have lower final balloon payments (which we address below).

-The finance company guarantees that, subject to certain conditions, that the value of your car at this time will be at least the same as the amount outstanding (hence, a Guaranteed Future Value).
-So, if you want, you can simply give the car back to the finance company and the finance is settled.
+The finance company guarantees that, subject to certain conditions, the value of your car at the end of the agreement will be at least the same as the final payment (hence, a Guaranteed Future Value).
+So if you don’t want to pay out the final amount, you can simply give the car back to the finance company instead and the finance is settled.

-How is the Guaranteed Future Value calculated?
+What is is the Guaranteed Future Value (GFV)?

 What are my options at the end of the PCP term?

 So you are coming to the end of your PCP agreement and the finance company has written to you to remind you that you will have to settle the outstanding balance fairly soon.
 What are your choices?
 We have an article that explains these in a lot more detail, but this is the summary:

 1) Give the car back.
 The finance company has guaranteed that the value of the car will be equal to the balance outstanding, so you can simply just give it back and walk away.

 This is subject to a few conditions, namely; the car must not have exceeded its agreed mileage, it must have been serviced on time (and usually by the manufacturer), and there must be no repairs required beyond normal fair wear and tear.

 If your car does not meet the conditions, there will be financial penalties.
 Effectively, you have treated you PCP like a lease.